A safety at No. 2? Detroit Lions should consider Kyle Hamilton, NFL draft analyst says

 "I think this kid’s pretty unique," Jeremiah said.
 "He’s so tall and long and rangy.
 The ability to make plays from the deep middle as well as to drop down and play down low and be a physical player.
 He can erase tight ends.
 The interception he had against Florida State’s as good as it gets, and I think from a makeup standpoint, I haven’t got all of the background information on him, but when you watch him cover punts as a gunner and see how hard he plays, I think this guy checks all those boxes."

-This article originally appeared on Detroit Free Press: Why Detroit Lions might target top safety at No. 2 in NFL draft
+This article originally appeared on Detroit Free Press: NFL draft: Should Detroit Lions target Kyle Hamilton with No. 2 pick?